-6. Treasury stock
+7. Treasury stock

-At 31 December 2017, the Company holds no treasury stock shares.
+At 31 December 2017, the Parent Company holds no treasury stock shares.

-7. Subsequent events
+8. Subsequent events

 At the formulation date of these consolidated annual accounts, the Board of Directors of Almirall, S.A. has agreed to propose in the Shareholders' meeting the distribution of a dividend, charged against reserves for an amount of 33 million euros.
-For the purpose of carrying out this dividend distribution, it is proposed to reuse the remuneration system for shareholders called "Flexible dividend", already implemented in 2012.
-In this way, its shareholders are offered an alternative that allows them to receive shares issued by the parent company without limiting their possibility of receiving in cash an amount equivalent to the payment of the dividend as explained in Note 3 of the annual accounts.
+For the purpose of carrying out this dividend distribution, it is proposed to reuse the remuneration system for shareholders called "Script dividend", already implemented in 2012.
+In this way, its shareholders are offered an alternative that allows them to receive shares issued by the parent company without limiting their possibility of receiving in cash an amount equivalent to the payment of the dividend as explained in Note 4.